JacksonDevelopment/bookmarklets/README.md

 # Bookmarklets
-A collection of bookmarklets that I made or found (will update if I get new ideas or find new bookmarklets)
+A collection of bookmarklets that I found (will update if I get new ideas or find new bookmarklets)
-### JOIN THE [DISCORD](https://discord.gg/Msmmgf3TET) FOR UPDATES

 # IFrame
 Loads most sites that don't have Same-origin policy enabled.